wp-plugins/groupdocs-viewer/readme.txt

 Be aware that to upload the document with this plugin to your groupdocs.com account you will have to input the  User Id and Private Key, which can be found at the bottom of the profile in the GroupDocs dashboard (click icon in the top right of the header to view the profile).
 It will then be stored in the Plugin Settings.

+== Screenshots ==

+1. Here's a screenshot of installed plugin within the editor

 == Frequently Asked Questions ==

+= How can I get detailed help =
+For further help you may choose any of following options:

+* You can also contact us by various means as mentioned on our [Contact Us](http://groupdocs.com/about/contact/) page.

 = Are there any specific PHP extensions that should be enabled?  =